ulises-jeremias/dotfiles/README.md

 To do so you just need to include a file of the same name in your version controlled directory that you save into `custom-config` the create symlinks scripts will link the files properly.

 To add configuration files after the installation process you should only run the command `<dotfiles_dir>/default-config/install` after having modified the contents of the directory `<dotfiles_dir>/custom-config`.

+### Window Managers

+This section explains how to customize the installed window managers.
+It is important to note that in some cases, to update configuration files after the installation process you should only run the command `<dotfiles_dir>/default-config/install` after having modified the contents of the directory `<dotfiles_dir>/custom-config`.

+#### i3 Gaps

+All `i3-gaps` configuration is in file `<dotfiles_dir>/custom-config/i3/config`.
+You are completely free to configure it as you wish.
+In case you have problems or want to go back, you can see the default configuration in `<dotfiles_dir>/default-config/i3/config`.

+#### Openbox

+All `openbox` configurations are in `<dotfiles_dir>/custom-config/openbox`.
+You are completely free to configure it as you wish.
+In case you have problems or want to go back, you can see the default configuration in `<dotfiles_dir>/default-config/openbox`.

+These dotfiles are fully compatible with openbox configuration app.
+You can use them instead of doing it by hand.